Southdust/rekt/README.md

 **⚠️ WARNING!** *This project is experimental and may be missing essential features.
 Please let us know if you found any issues or have any suggestions.*

-A Kotlin Multiplatform coroutines-based wrapper for popular platform-specific Redis client libraries.
+A multiplatform coroutine-based wrapper for popular platform-specific Redis client libraries.

 ## 📚 Getting Started